-Crispy orange chicken is made from tender chunks of chicken thighs, covered in panko breadcrumbs for extra crunch, and oven-baked for crispness.
+Crispy orange chicken is made from tender chunks of boneless chicken thighs, covered in panko breadcrumbs for extra crunch, and oven-baked for crispness.
 It is covered in tangy orange sauce which provides a delicious citrus flavour that goes so well with chicken.

 I’ve called my recipe crispy orange chicken, but you could substitute the orange for lemon and make it with a crispy lemon chicken instead – it will taste just as good!